Hon John C. Coughenour

 (g) Courtroom Standard.
 All counsel and parties should conduct themselves in depositions with the same courtesy and respect for the rules that are required in the courtroom during trial.

-1. Jury Instructions.
-In civil cases, proposed jury instructions must be filed by the deadline set in the status conference minutes.
-In criminal cases, proposed jury instructions must be filed by the Thursday before trial.
+1. Jury Instructions and Verdict Forms.
+In civil cases, proposed jury instructions and verdict forms must be filed by the deadline set in the status conference minutes or in the scheduling order.
+In criminal cases, proposed jury instructions and verdict forms must be filed at least 7 days before trial.

-Jury instructions should be numbered sequentially.
-Counsel should submit two copies of proposed jury instructions, one with citations and one without, and should send electronic copies of the instructions to the chambers orders inbox at email@example.com.
+The parties should submit joint proposed course-of-trial and end-of-trial jury instructions and a joint proposed verdict form, along with a summary table.
+Each instruction should contain supporting citation and indicate whether it is agreed to or disputed, with argument included for disputed instructions.
+Instructions should be numbered sequentially.
+Counsel should submit two copies of proposed jury instructions, one with citations and argument and one without, and should send electronic copies of the clean instructions to the chambers orders inbox at email@example.com.

-Counsel should refer to the filing instructions in Local Rule CR 51(h) for further instruction on Joint Instructions and Joint Statements of Disputed Instructions.
+Counsel should refer to the filing instructions in LCR 51(h) for further instruction on Joint Instructions and Joint Statements of Disputed Instructions.

 2. Trial exhibits.
 The Court must receive all trial exhibits by the morning of trial.